 The reason why otosclerosis can be monitored by audiogram is that it’s progression directly correlates to hearing loss.
 A low frequency mild conductive loss occurs when the ossicles become rigid and the connection between the stapes and the oval window begins to change.
-The value of air-bone gap (the difference between air and bone conduction) greater than 10 dB is considered as abnormal.
+The value of the air-bone gap (the difference between air and bone conduction) greater than 10 dB is considering abnormal.
 If cochlear lesions develop, high-frequency sensory loss results in a mixed sensorineural and conductive hearing loss pattern on the audiogram.
 Extensive progression in cochlea results in a mixed hearing loss in all frequencies.

 Tympanometry is not a hearing test.
 Rather it’s a measure of energy transmission through the middle ear.
 Tympanograms are 0ften normal in patients with otosclerosis.
 Only in the case of extensive level of otosclerosis that patient’s tympanogram displays some flattening secondary to severe ossicular chain fixation.